fbouchez/sokoban/README.md

 Sokoban
 ========

-A Sokoban game made with python and pygame
+A Sokoban game made with python and pygame.
+Update from original with floor tiles, animation, sound effects, support for more levels, and automated path searching + solving.

 Build and Install
 -----------------